Francis Beidler Forest - South Carolina

 - Joe Kegley

-Although access to the sanctuary is mainly limited to the boardwalk, this trail in the Francis Beidler Forest delivers a wealth of flora and fauna for the naturalist.
-The route is popular with birders year round, especially during the spring and fall migrations.
-Some of the Bald Cypresses off the boardwalk are simply spectacular.
+Although access to the sanctuary is mainly limited to the boardwalk, this trail in the Francis Beidler Forest manages to deliver a wealth of flora and fauna for the naturalist.
+The route is popular for birding year round, though especially during the spring and fall migrations.
+Some of the bald cypresses off the boardwalk are simply spectacular.
 The Audubon staff offer special educational programs for the younger age groups.

 During the spring nesting season Prothonotary Warblers are more that just common, they seem to be everywhere.
-This yellow/orange song bird adds amazing contrast to the browns and greens of the swamp.
-Just beautiful.
+This yellow-orange songbird adds amazing contrast to the browns and greens of the swamp.
+This bird is just beautiful.
 April and May are nest building times, look for pairs gathering mossy nesting material.
 The chicks are usually hatched in late May and early June.

-Sightings of various species of woodpeckers is also a common occurrence.
+Sightings of various species of woodpeckers are a common occurrence.
 Be on the lookout for Pileated and Red-bellied Woodpeckers.
-Occasional you will catch a Pileated near the boardwalk at ground level, working hard to extract nourishment from a dead tree.
+Occasionally you will catch a Pileated near the boardwalk at ground level, working hard to extract nourishment from a dead tree.

 Cottonmouth (Water Moccasin), Francis Beidler